tc39/how-we-work/normative-conventions.md

 This list will never cover all such conventions and is expected to grow over time.

+For textual conventions that are not observable from JavaScript code, see [editorial-conventions.md](./editorial-conventions.md).

 ## Avoid coercing arguments to types other than Boolean

 If an argument to a built-in function is expected to be of a particular type other than Boolean, the function should throw a `TypeError` if called with a value not of that type, rather than performing coercion.
 This also applies to values read from options bags.